Master of Divinity (MDiv)

 - Primary Track of this curriculum emphasizes an acquaintance with Koine Greek and Biblical Hebrew.
 Students will take both the Elementary and Readings course in each language.

-- Alternate Track replaces the language requirements mentioned above with the course Basics of Biblical Language, and three biblical book studies, including an Old Testament and a New Testament book study.
+- Alternate Track replaces the language requirements mentioned above with the courses Basics of Biblical Language, Interpreting the Biblical Text and an Old Testament and a New Testament book study.

 An important part of our curriculum is our formation series.
 Your effectiveness in ministry is not only based on your knowledge of theology, the Bible and the practices of ministry, but also on your knowledge of yourself as a ministering person.
 Three year-long formation courses at EMS will help you explore your own faith practices, experiences and ministry.